guglielmoseminara/ng-universal-transfer-http/README.md

 `TransferHttpCacheModule` installs a **Http interceptor** that avoids duplicate `HttpClient` requests on the client.

-To have all explanation go [here](https://github.com/hapinessjs/ng-universal-transfer-http/blob/master/projects/ng-universal-transfer-http/README.md).
+To have all explanations go [here](https://github.com/hapinessjs/ng-universal-transfer-http/blob/master/projects/ng-universal-transfer-http/README.md).

 ## Maintainers